 Renewable energy in Southern Africa

-Accelerating large-scale renewable energy deployment in Southern Africa by bridging analysis and application through decision-support tools
+Accelerating renewable energy in Southern Africa

 Background, challenges and context

 Electricity demand in the Southern African Power Pool (SAPP), which consists of 12 member countries (Angola, Botswana, Democratic Republic of the Congo, Eswatini, Lesotho, Mozambique, Malawi, Namibia, South Africa, Tanzania, Zambia, and Zimbabwe) is expected to double by 2040.

 Renewable energy technologies are well positioned to meet the anticipated growth in electricity demand.
 The Southern African region is rich in renewable resources, and with wind and solar technologies declining in cost, they are proving increasingly cost-effective alternatives to conventional generation.
 Scaling up electricity generation from renewable energy resources will also be an important strategy for meeting climate goals.

 However, the Southern African region’s electricity system is dominated by coal and large hydropower.
 The growth in non-hydro renewable energy generation capacity has significantly lagged behind ambitions and potential, with wind and solar comprising less than 5% of total generation across the 12 countries (South Africa accounts for the largest contribution).

 For high renewable energy targets to be pursued, barriers to electricity infrastructure generally – and renewable energy development specifically in the region – will need to be addressed.